Kristijan Golubović: 2000s

 In 2002, he escaped from Korydallos Prison, where he was sentenced to 14 1/2 years for stealing two BMW cars and an armed robbery.
 During his time in prison, he maintained a relationship with Arkan's daughter Anđela Ražnatović.
 Golubović said he wanted to marry her but the relationship was short.

 Golubović got arrested in Greece on December 25, 2002, on a Serbian arrest warrant because of the criminal citation stemming from the July 1994 incident with Milorad Majkić.
 The citation claimed Golubović slapped Majkić while trying to extort DM 10,000 from him.
 Following three and a half-month stay in detention, he got extradited to Serbia on April 16, 2003.
 At the first court date in May 2003, Golubović denied extorting Majkić but admitted slapping him.

-He was arrested in Operation Sablja, a crackdown on organized crime in Serbia following Prime Minister Zoran Đinđić's assassination, for being the leader of a criminal group that extorted €15,000 from a businessman from Sremska Mitrovica; the sentence was initially 6 years, but the case ended with 1 and a half-year.
+He was arrested in Operation Sablja, a crackdown on organized crime in Serbia following Prime Minister Zoran Đinđić's assassination, for being the leader of a criminal group that extorted €15,000 from a businessman from Sremska Mitrovica; the sentence was initially 6 years, but the case ended with 1 and a half-years.

 On the night of March 17, 2004, Golubović and famous Serbian turbo-folk singer Ceca Ražnatović (widow of the murdered Arkan) gathered protesters in front of the government building in Belgrade to rally against the situation in Kosovo where more than 36 Serbian Orthodox Churches had been burned the same day in an outbreak of Muslim Albanian violence against the Serb natives of the province.

 On December 12, 2005, Golubović got sentenced to six years of prison by the Special Court in Belgrade on illegal arms and racketeering charges of €3,000 and gold jewelry theft from the Arsić's, a married couple from Aranđelovac.
 The case was appealed and the sentence got reduced to four and a half years, which he served at Zabela prison in Požarevac.